NCBI-Hackathons/SimpleGeneExpression/README.md

 # SimpleGeneExpression
-A program to quantify expression of transcripts from public datasets
+Programs to quantify expression of transcripts from public datasets